DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Related Work

 Some works \cite{he2014practical,shi2020safe} utilize tree ensemble model, e.g., GBDT (Gradient Boosting Decision Tree) \cite{ke2017lightgbm} and XGBoost \cite{chen2016xgboost}, for generating cross features.
 In \cite{he2014practical}, each tree in the GBDT model corresponds to a cross feature field, and the leaf node in a tree corresponds to a cross feature.
+In \cite{shi2020safe}, the authors take use of split features in XGBoost for generating cross features.
 As pointed in \cite{ke2019deepgbm}, it is hard for tree ensemble models to well handle sparse discrete features, which are essential in real-world applications.
 This constrains the effectiveness and application scenarios of tree-based feature crossing methods.